xaxxon/MeteorRestTutorial/tutorial.md

 Now, point your web browser at http://localhost:3000/ and you should see a button press counting app.

-## Now delete all that crap
+## Now delete the sample app
-We're going to start from scratch without all the crutches in place.
+We're going to start from scratch
 ```bash
 > rm BlogMaker.js BlogMaker.css BlogMaker.html
 ```